-Maik (Mykhailo) Yohansen (pseuds, Willy Wetzelius, M. Kramar; 1895–1937); Ukrainian writer, poet, translator, literary theorist and linguist; he started composing poetry at a very young age, however, around 1916, he burnt his manuscripts, disappointed with the results.
+Maik (Mykhailo) Yohansen (pseuds.: Willy Wetzelius, M. Kramar; 1895–1937); a Ukrainian writer, poet, translator, literary theorist and linguist; he started composing poetry at a very young age, however, around 1916 he burnt his manuscripts, disappointed with the results.
 In 1917 he graduated from the Faculty of History and Philology at Kharkiv University.
 He taught at various Kharkiv schools and at the Kharkiv Institute of Public Education.
-His publications in the field of linguistics include Prystosuvannia Latynytsi do Potreb Ukrainskoi Movy (Adaptation of Latin Alphabet to the Needs of the Ukrainian Language, 1923) and Lexica: Suchasni Ukrainski Slovnyky Praktychnoho Vzhytku (Lexica: Modern Ukrainian Dictionaries of Practical Use, 1925).
+His publications in the field of linguistics include Prystosuvannia Latynytsi do Potreb Ukrainskoi Movy (Adaptation of the Latin Alphabet to the Needs of the Ukrainian Language, 1923) and Lexica: Suchasni Ukrainski Slovnyky Praktychnoho Vzhytku (Lexica: Modern Ukrainian Dictionaries for Practical Use, 1925).
 He was also one of the editors of a number of Russian-Ukrainian dictionaries, and wrote a Ukrainian Language textbook.

 The year 1921 marked the publication of his first Ukrainian poems, in several periodicals and as a separate volume D’Hory (To the Peak).
 His other poetic collections include Revoliutsiya (Revolution, 1923), Krokoveie Kolo (The Dancing Circle, 1923), Proloh do Komuny (Prologue to the Commune, 1924), Dorobok (Works Thus Far, 1924), Yasen (The Ash Tree, 1930) and Baliady pro Viinu i Vidbudovu (Ballads about War and Reconstruction, 1933).

-As part of their great purge (Yezhov terror), the soviets arrested Yohansen on 18 August 1937 on accusations of belonging to a fictitious anti-Soviet Ukrainian nationalist organisation.
+On 18 August 1937, during their great purge (the Yezhov terror), the Soviets arrested Yohansen on accusations of belonging to a fictitious anti-Soviet Ukrainian nationalist organisation.
 The arrest was soon followed by a death sentence, which was carried out on 27 October 1937 in Lukyanivska Prizon in Kyiv.